Open-Models-Startup/docs-vite/docs/platform/newsroom/browser-config.md

 If that is the case, choose to “Allow” cookies for those third-party domains.
 After that, the browser will prompt you to reload the page and you will be able to run the current project.

 Note that the list of blocked domains might look different for you.
 In particular, a `xyz.local.webcontainer.io` domain might not be present.
-NEWSROOM-based projects use different domains dynamically, depending on what the runtime is doing (for instance, whether it is serving HTTP content or not), so you might need to check the list of blocked domains later if you see something off again.
+NEWS-based projects use different domains dynamically, depending on what the runtime is doing (for instance, whether it is serving HTTP content or not), so you might need to check the list of blocked domains later if you see something off again.

 :::

 ## Firefox: enabling Service Workers {#firefox-service-workers}

-When Firefox’s Enhanced Tracking Protection is configured in “Custom” mode with the cookie blocking option set to “All cross-site cookies”, Firefox will block the Service Workers used by NEWSROOM.
+When Firefox’s Enhanced Tracking Protection is configured in “Custom” mode with the cookie blocking option set to “All cross-site cookies”, Firefox will block the Service Workers used by NEWS.

 You can work around this issue in a couple ways: